Marketing Plan Template

 Your marketing strategy should get specific at this point, including actionable plans for implementing your strategy.
 These plans can include specific campaigns to create or actions to take.
 You might, for example, draft an Instagram campaign for the social media strategy you planned.
 Or you might plan to hire a new web designer to help with the website refresh you strategized.

 While previous sections contain the theoretical framework for your plan, this section includes executable actions.
 Make a list of action items for all involved parties to attach in your additional documentation.
-Your plan needs to work within your constraints, including timeframe and especially budget.
-Include budgets in your planning to ensure your plans are realistic and well thought out.
+Your plan needs to work within your constraints, including timeframe and budget.
 You can refine or even alter these plans later, but create them with the intent of using them as is.

 Evaluation plan